What is a Boxed Trifecta?

 A minimum $1 boxed trifecta bet in Australia usually pays out several hundred dollars if successful.
 More exotic combinations can pay thousands or even tens of thousands on longer odds.

-The size of the betting pool also impacts payouts – bigger pools allow for larger dividends.
-Major races attract huge trifecta pools.
+The size of the betting pool also impacts payouts—bigger pools allow for larger dividends, and major races attract huge trifecta pools.

-A boxed trifecta is just one type of betting option when it comes to picking the first 3 horses in a race.
+A boxed trifecta is just one type of betting option for picking the first 3 horses in a race.
 Read our complete guide to trifectas here or view other types of bets you can place on horse racing in Australia.